4ms/stm32mp1-baremetal/README.md

 as-is, although you will need to modify the MMU setup if your project needs areas of RAM to be non-cacheable in order to use a DMA, for example.

+## Bootloaders

+The bootloader is responsible for initializing the system and loading the application from the SD Card (or other boot medium) into RAM, and then running the application.
+Unlike a Cortex-M, where there is internal Flash memory to store your application, the Cortex-A series typically runs the application on an external RAM chip.
+The STM32MP1 has an internal ROM bootloader (called BOOTROM) which automatically copies your bootloader from the SD Card into internal RAM, and then executes it.
+The bootloader is then responsible to enable the external RAM, and load and start the application.

+There are two bootloader choices in this repo: U-Boot and MP1-Boot.

-U-Boot is a third-party tool that we use for the bootloader.
+**U-Boot** is a third-party tool that is the standard bootloader supported by ST.
+It's quite common to see an embedded Linux project using U-Boot.
 Pre-built U-Boot images are included in this repo, so all you have to do is load them onto an SD card and never think about it again unless you start using custom hardware or need to change the boot command (as is optionally done in the `corpo_rproc` example project).

 I've also provided a script to build U-Boot, too.
 If you're familiar with Linux kernel and device driver code, you'll notice some similarities.

+U-Boot has lots of features and is quite powerful.
+With great power, however, comes great complexity.
+A more simple bootloader is also included in this repo:

+**MP1-Boot** is a lightweight bootloader written by me.
+It only supports the MP1

 The application ultimately needs to live on the SD card as well, but it can be flashed into RAM using an SWD/JTAG flasher, making debugging much easier than